vsillan/game-server-programming-course/assignments/assignment_3.md

 # Assignment 3

 Following exercises will make you gain more experience in implementing RESTful APIs with the addition of doing server-side validation for the data that the client is sending.

-It is immensily important to get the validation on server-side right (especially) for competetive multiplayer games.
+It is immensily important to get the validation on server-side right (especially) for competetive multiplayer games to make sure that players can't cheat in the game by sending illegal data.

 ---